TheMiles/striprevolution/NOTES.md

 The reset pin has to be connected to a 5V pin via a ~120 Ohm resistor on most boards (except Arduino Uno which needs a 10uF cap between RST and GND).
-Resistor method tested with EMS Diavolino and Boarduino.
+The resistor method was tested with EMS Diavolino.
+This method does not work for the Boarduino.
+Supposedly the auto-reset cap C6 has to be removed in order to achieve the same goal but this has not been tested.